alexandrespindola/alexandrespindola/README.md

 ### Hello I'm, Alexandre Spindola! :handshake:

-🏢 I work as a Full Stack Software Developer at TitansDev, with a focus on cloud services, Jamstack architecture, apps integrations and workflow automations.
+🏢 I work as a Full Stack Software Developer at TitansDev, with a focus on cloud services, Jamstack architecture, serverless apps integrations and workflow automations.

 🌱 Psychologist turned software developer, certified Google Cloud Associate Cloud Engineer and open source enthusiast, currently pursuing an MBA in Software Engineering at USP/Esalq (Brazil).